Neural Feature Learning in Function Space: Dependence Approximation and Feature Learning

 . \begin{property} Given $k \geq 1$, let $\sigma_i = \norm{\!\mdn{i}(\lpmi_{X; Y})}$ for $i \in [k]$.
 Then, for all $f \in \spcn{\cX}{k}$ and $g \in \spcn{\cY}{k}$,

 where the inequality holds with equality if and only if $f \otimes g = \mdnl{k}(\lpmi_{X; Y})$. \end{property}

 In practice, for given features $f$ and $g$, we can efficiently compute the H-score $\Hs(f, g)$ from data samples, by evaluating corresponding empirical averages in \eqref{eq:H:def}.
-Since $\Hs(f, g)$ is differentiable with respect to $f$ and $g$, we can use it as the training objective for learning the low-rank approximation of $\lpmi_{X; Y}$, where we use neural networks to parameterize $f$ and $g$ and optimize their parameters by gradient descent.
+Since $\Hs(f, g)$ is differentiable with respect to $f$ and $g$, we can use it as the training objective for learning the low-rank approximation of $\lpmi_{X; Y}$, where we use neural networks to parameterize $f$ and $g$ and optimize their parameters by batch (minibatch) gradient descent.
 Suppose the networks have sufficient expressive power, then the optimal solution gives the desired low-rank approximation $\mdnl{k}(\lpmi_{X; Y})$.

+{ \begin{remark} It is worth mentioning that the optimal features learned from finite data samples correspond to the modal decomposition of the associated empirical distribution (cf. \secref{sec:geo:data}), which is generally different from the underlying distribution.
+As a result, the learned features will deviate from the theoretical values of features; see, e.g., \cite{huang2020sample, makur2020estimation} for detailed discussions on the sample complexity of learning such features. \end{remark} }

-It is worth noting that in this particular bivariate setting, the roles of $X$ and $Y$ (and the learned features $f$ and $g$) are symmetric.
-Moreover, we design the learned features to directly approximate the statistical dependence between $X$ and $Y$, instead of solving a specific inference task, e.g., predicting $Y$ based on $X$, or vice versa.
+Note that in this particular bivariate setting, the roles of $X$ and $Y$ (and the learned features $f$ and $g$) are symmetric.
+Moreover, we learn the features by directly factorizing the statistical dependence between $X$ and $Y$, instead of solving a specific inference task, e.g., predicting $Y$ based on $X$, or vice versa.
 Nevertheless, we can readily solve these inference tasks by simply assembling the learned features, as we will demonstrate next.